cloudflare/react-gateway/README.md

 ```

 If you want to customize the `<GatewayDest>` element, you can pass any props,
+including `component` (which will allows you to specify a `tagName` or custom
-including `tagName`, and they will be passed to the created element.
+component), and they will be passed to the created element.

 ```diff
   export default class Application extends React.Component {